lmesi/movie-collection/README.md

 # Movie collection

 I created this media collection pet project to learn and practice Angular/TypeScript and SpringBoot/Java.
+Also I recreated the backend using ASP.NET/C#.

 The user can browse throuh the movies and series in the database, also can search based on their title or release year.
 The user can add/delete a selected movie or TV show to/from a collection previously created.